Multi-Scale Matrix Sampling and Sublinear-Time PageRank Computation: Introduction

-For personalized PageRanks approximation, in addition to the work of \cite{JehW03,Berkhin06,AndersenCL06,PageBMW98,Berkhin05}, Andersen {\em et al} \cite{AndersenBCHMT08} developed a 'backward' version of the local algorithm of \cite{AndersenCL06}.
-Their algorithm finds all nodes that contribute at least some fixed fraction $\rho$ to a page's PageRank in time $O(d_{\text{max-out}}/{\rho})$ where $d_{\text{max-out}}$ is the maximum out-degree in the network.
-This algorithm can be used to provide some reliable estimate to a node's PageRank.
-For example, for a given $k$, in time $\tilde{\Theta}(k)$ it can bound the total contribution from the $k$ highest contributors to the node's PageRank.
-However, for networks with large $d_{\text{max-out}}$, its complexity may not be sublinear.
+Andersen {\em et al.} \cite{AndersenBCHMT08} developed a ``backwards-running'' version of the local algorithm of \cite{AndersenCL06}.
+Their algorithm finds an $\epsilon$-additive approximation to the PageRank vector with runtime proportional to $\frac{1}{\epsilon}$, times the maximum in-degree in the network, times the PageRank value.
+The authors show how it can be used to provide some reliable estimate to a node's PageRank: for a given $k$, with runtime proportional to $\tilde{\Theta}(k)$ times the maximum in-degree in the network (and no dependency on the PageRank value), it can bound the total contribution from the $k$ highest contributors to a given node's PageRank.
+However, for networks with large in-degrees, its complexity may not be sublinear even for small values of $k$.
+We also note that the method does not scale well for estimating the PageRank values of multiple nodes, and needs to be run separately for each target node.

-As suggested in \cite{AndersenBCHMT08}, one can view the entire set of personalized PageRanks (defined by all vertices in a network) as an $|V| \times |V|$ matrix, which is referred to as the {\em PageRank matrix} of the graph.
-In the PageRank matrix, each row represents the personalized PageRanks from a particular vertex, and each column represents the contributions to its PageRank from all vertices in the network.
-Note that the sum of each row is 1 and the sum of the $u^{th}$ column is the PageRank of $u$.